Rape claims, the frequency of false ones, and causes of delayed reporting

 Some observers have already made up their mind, believing either the accused or the accuser with full certainty.
 One question posed by those who suspect Ford’s motives is why she waited so many years before accusing Kavanaugh of attempted rape.
 Even Donald Trump tweeted that “if the attack on Dr. Ford was as bad as she says, charges would have been immediately filed.”

 Indeed, this is a question that is often asked in cases involving allegations of rape.

-In today’s post, I would like to talk about false allegations of rape, and about reasons why people might wait long before reporting sexual assault.
+In today’s post, I would like to talk about false allegations of rape, and about reasons why people might wait a long time before reporting sexual assault.